Kitware/nrtk/docs/getting_started.rst

 :ref:`StepPerturbImageFactory <Class: StepPerturbImageFactory>` and the `pyBSM` perturber uses the :ref:`CustomPybsmPerturbImageFactory <Class: CustomPybsmPerturbImageFactory>`.

 Continuing on from the previous example, the snippet below shows the initialization of a `CustomPybsmPerturbImageFactory`.
-The `theta_keys` variable controls which paramerter(s) we are modifying and `thetas` are the actual values of the parameter(s).
+The `theta_keys` variable controls which parameter(s) we are modifying and `thetas` are the actual values of the parameter(s).
 In this example, we are modifying the focal length (`f`) with the values of 1, 2, and 3.
-The modified images are display below the code block.
+The modified images are displayed below the code block.

 .. code-block::
 	:caption: CustomPybsmPerturbImageFactory Initialization and Execution